English as an Additional Language (EAL)

 School of Continuing Education

-New applicants take a placement test to determine their starting level in the program.
+New applicants may be required to take a placement test to determine their starting level in the program.

 Not all courses may be offered in each term.
 Evening courses have separate start and end dates.
 Please consult the program for details.